 It’s just one of those songs that moves you, it slows the world around you down and takes you for a stroll down memory lane.
 It’s magic.

 Three cheers for Danny Boy!

 2013 is a monumental year for the City of Derry~Londonderry in Northern Ireland.
 Not only is it celebrating the accolade UK City of Culture, but 2013 also marks the 100-year anniversary of Danny Boy.
-As part of the musical extravaganza that is Music City, a special, once off performance of Danny Boy was sung by the children and adult choirs of Derry~Londonderry in a huge outdoor performance.
-The song rose into the Derry~Londonderry air and no doubt plucked the heartstrings of all who heard it.
+As part of the musical extravaganza that is Music City, a special, once off performance of Danny Boy will be sung by the children and adult choirs of Derry~Londonderry in a huge outdoor performance.
+The song will rise into the Derry~Londonderry air and no doubt pluck the heartstrings of all who hear it.

 Big summer in little Derry~Londonderry

-It’s been a summer to remember in Derry~Londonderry, and 100 years of Danny Boy was just one of the reasons why.
-The icing on the cake was when TripAdvisor voted Derry~Londonderry the 4th best city in the world to visit for 2013, not to mention Lonely Planet giving the city two thumbs up.
+It’s lining up to be a summer to remember in Derry~Londonderry.
+100 years of Danny Boy is just one of the hundreds of events taking place around the city.
+What’s more, TripAdvisor just voted Derry~Londonderry the 4th best city in the world to visit for 2013, not to mention Lonely Planet giving the city two thumbs up.

 From glen to glen and home again

-It’s also fitting to think that the 100 Years of Danny Boy event was so successful in attracting thousands of people from across the globe – perhaps loved ones who have been away from home – back to the city.
+It’s fitting to think that the 100 Years of Danny Boy event will be just one of the events that will attract people – perhaps loved ones who have been away from home – back to the city.

-The wish of the lamenting parent from the song was finally fulfilled with many, many happy reunions.
+The wish of the lamenting parent from the song will finally be fulfilled with happy reunions.
 It’s hard to capture in words what a song like Danny Boy means to Ireland.
 It unites the Irish when they’re far from home, and comforts us when we sing it with distant loved ones in mind.

 The words of this beautiful song will echo for another 100 years and far beyond…Bet you’re humming it now, aren’t you!